 Know Your Product or Service

 To provide good customer service, you need to know what you're selling, inside and out.
 Make sure you -- and all of your customer-facing staff -- know how your products or services work.
-Be aware the most common questions customers ask, and know how to articulate the answers that will leave them satisfied.
+Be aware of the most common questions customers ask and know how to articulate the answers that will leave them satisfied.